 - No repairs: Investors are less likely to care if your home isn’t in pristine condition.
 Their overall goal is to make a profit by adding value to the home, so they’ll happily make repairs and then flip your house for its full worth.

-- Closing costs are covered: Most cash buyers, except for iBuyers, will cover closing costs like transfer taxes and title fees themselves, which otherwise typically amount to 1–3%.
+- Closing costs are covered: Most cash buyers, except for iBuyers, will cover closing costs like transfer taxes and title fees themselves, which otherwise typically amount to 1–3% of the sale price.

 - No realtor commission: So long as you don’t have a realtor, you won’t have to pay any real estate agent commission, which otherwise adds 5–6% on average (split between the buyer’s and seller’s agents).
 If you do have a listing agent, you’ll have to pay their commission, which is usually around 2–3%.

-- No showings or house prep: You can skip the hassle that comes with selling the traditional way, such as preparing your home and dealing with showings.
+- No showings: You can skip many of the hassle that come with selling the traditional way, such as prepping and vacating the property for showings.

-- Resolve difficult situations: Cash buyers are often willing to buy properties that typical house buyers won’t, such as those facing foreclosure or in need of extensive repairs.
+- Easy out: Cash buyers are often willing to buy properties that typical house buyers won’t, such as those facing foreclosure or in need of extensive repairs.

 Downside of selling to an investor

-- You make less money: An investor is unlikely to offer as much as your house is worth on the open market.
+- Less money: An investor is unlikely to offer as much as your house is worth on the open market.
 In some cases, you could make less than 70% of your home’s potential market value.

-- You may have little room for negotiation: An investor will only bite if there’s a good profit margin for them.
+- Little room for negotiation: An investor will only bite if there’s a good profit margin for them.
 This makes it harder for you to haggle over price.
 However, if you get multiple offers then some buyers may be willing to put more money on the table.

-- You represent yourself.
+- No representation.
 Selling to an investor allows you to avoid hiring a realtor.
-The downside is that you don’t have anyone looking out for your interests during the sale.
-If you do hire a realtor, you’ll need to pay them a commission — so we recommend looking into well-rated low-commission real estate brokers with experience in distressed home sales.
-At the very least, have an attorney or CPA read over your contract to ensure you’re getting favorable terms.
+The downside is that you don't have anyone looking out for your interests during the sale.
+If you do hire a realtor, you'll need to pay them a commission — so we recommend looking into well-rated low-commission real estate brokers with experience in distressed home sales.
+At the very least, have an attorney or CPA read over your contract to ensure you're getting favorable terms.

 - Not all cash buyers are reputable: While most investors aren’t trying to rip you off, there are a handful of dishonest or inexperienced ones.
 Disreputable cash buyers may not have the cash on hand to close without finding another buyer to sell the contract to.
 Others may try to lower their offers substantially after an inspection.